Kasbah of Beni Mellal

-Kasbah of Beni Mellal is a historical monument in Beni Mellal, Morocco.
+Kasbah of Beni Mellal is a kasbah in Beni Mellal, Morocco.
 It is a classified monument by the Moroccan Ministry of Culture.

-The name
+Name

 The Kasbah is also named Kasbah or Borj Ras el Ain instead of Beni Mellal.

 History

-The Kasbah is located on the top of a mountain next to Ain Asserdoune which provides a view over the city of Beni Mellal.
+The Kasbah is located on the top of a mountain next to Ain Asserdoune, which provides a view over the city of Beni Mellal.

 It was first built by the Alaouite Sultan Moulay Ismail to protect the city from invaders.